paul-stahura/zest/README.md

 And here's the thing: at σ = 0.5, Riemann-Siegel *nails it*.
 Perfect overlap with other methods.
 Move away from 0.5?
 Riemann-Siegel starts to drift.
 The formula *knows* that 0.5 is special.

 ### 4. Symmetries, Remainders, and Hidden Structure

+Turn on the **ZPS Bisector** visualization—it draws the two "legs" from origin → bisector point → zeta.
+At σ = 0.5, watch them stay equal length as you vary t.
+Move σ off 0.5?
+They immediately diverge.
+This is the core geometric insight: equal legs = possible zeros.
+Unequal legs = no zeros possible.

 Enable the "yin-yang" teardrops—shapes traced by rotating spiral arms.
 Watch them narrow and widen, revealing where the function is stable vs. oscillating.